San Pedro Gateway

 San Pedro VIA

-The San Pedro VIA site is located on the west side of San Pedro Avenue, between Cypress and Myrtle Streets.
+The San Pedro VIA site is located on the west side of San Pedro Avenue, between Cypress and Myrtle.

-Both of the catalytic project concepts for the Midtown Regional Center Plan are located next to San Pedro Avenue.
-They each show one scenario of what future development could look like in this area, how it could serve the community and complement the greater vision for improving quality of life in Midtown.
+Both of the catalytic project concepts for the Midtown Area Regional Center Plan are located next to San Pedro Avenue.
+They each show one scenario of what future development could look like in this area, how it could serve the community and complement the greater vision for improving quality of life in the Midtown Area.